 Use a spreadsheet to help see the effects of three key personal finance tips: Earn more, spend less, invest wisely

 A quick search for “personal finance” on Amazon.com will reveal a vast amount (100+ pages of results) of literature on this important topic.
 We imagine that a fresh 22 year old college graduate could easily get overwhelmed by the chorus of advice and opinions.
 For them, we offer this post on how to use a spreadsheet to forecast your financial future, and see how your decisions will affect your finances in future years.
-Continue reading “Personal Finance Made Easy (with Spreadsheet Modeling!)”
+Continue reading “Build a personal finance spreadsheet model”